bleggett/drelbsos/README.md

 ## Secure Boot

-TODO, as this is a personal distro and not security focused.
+TODO, as this is a personal distro for play machines, and not security focused.
+I don't use this for machines I want to protect and neither should you.